-The computing curriculum is based on the National curriculum objectives for KS1 and KS2 as covered within the ‘Purple Mash’ scheme of work for discrete units but also taught through cross curricular links where possible.
+The computing curriculum is based on the National curriculum objectives for KS1 and KS2 through both discrete units but also taught through cross curricular links where possible.
 Computing is covered within each year group, rather than coverage across the phase.
-This is made possible through the discrete weekly sessions, which enable sufficient time to cover all objectives within the key stage.
 Progression is maintained through the phases by following the specific year group objectives, which build upon prior learning from the previous year.

 The dual aspects of Computer Science are understanding computing principles and the application of those principles through programming.
 Practical Computer Science i.e. creating code is consistently taught using up to date technology; Ipads, Laptops and Chromebooks with additional access to other Information, Communication and Technology hardware such as 3D-printing, 3D Pen, Photo and light boxes, Beebots and everyday technology.

 Computing opportunities also exist beyond the school gates as children are encouraged to promote learning at home through access to the school blog, Times Table Rockstars and Purple Mash where they can publish their learning.
-Assessment and recording of Computing is through the online scheme used through KS1 and KS2, which is personalised and also photographic evidence, as appropriate.
-Within the school’s assessment and recording Portfolios, progression and coverage is monitored.
+Assessment and recording of Computing is done through observations, learning stored on the Google Drive and also photographic evidence, as appropriate.